hagi0929/object-detection-for-visually-impaired/README.md

 # object-detection-for-visually-impaired
-a program that tells the description of object infront of camera using
+a program that tells the description of object infront of camera using yolo v5